-Gender issues
+Gender

 Women are traditionally assigned a lower status in many parts of Indian society and are often subject to strict rules about behaviour and mobility.
 This is particularly (though not exclusively) true in poorer, more rural or isolated areas.
-A large proportion of homeworkers are women, as this type of work allows them to combine childcare and domestic chores with income generation.
+A large proportion of homeworkers are women, as this type Young women who benefited from ETI's project were able to delay marriage until they were older because their contribution to the household income was valued of work allows them to combine childcare and domestic chores with income generation.